QUICK INFO

 The occupancy hearing must be held within 10 days of the date the tenant files their answer with the court.
 This hearing may also be called an “evidentiary” hearing.

-If the landlord does not want to wait 10 days for an occupancy hearing they can file for a possession bond with the court.
+If the landlord does not want to wait 10 days for an occupancy hearing, they can file for a possession bond with the court.

-It is possible that the court could rule in favor of the landlord at this hearing, and there will not be a second (eviction) hearing.
+It is possible that the court could rule in favor of the landlord at this hearing, and there will not be a second hearing.

 Step 5: Eviction Trial and Judgment